yee-xian/yee-xian.portfolio_showcase/README.md

 3. Enable GitHub Pages in repository settings
 4. Portfolio will be live at: `https://your-username.github.io`

+**Important for Screenshots**: The portfolio is already configured for GitHub Pages deployment.
+Screenshots are automatically referenced using the correct paths (`screenshots/filename.png`) that work with GitHub Pages' static file serving.

 ### Netlify
 1. Drag and drop portfolio folder to Netlify
 2. Automatic deployment and custom domain options